OCD in Children: Symptoms, Causes & Treatment

 In treating your child’s OCD, the professional team may recommend medication, individual therapy, and/or family therapy.
 You do not have to consent to anything that you do not feel comfortable doing, and compassionate professionals will help you find a treatment plan that you feel good about.

-The most common medications for OCD in children are SSRIs, including Zoloft.
-Many therapists recommend Cognitive Behavioral Therapy (CBT) for children with OCD.
-They learn to recognize negative thoughts, turn them around, and rely on healthy coping mechanisms.
-Family therapy can also help you and your loved ones learn how to best support your child with OCD.
+The most common medications for OCD in children are SSRIs, including Zoloft .
+However, medications are only prescribed when appropriate.
+Many therapists recommend cognitive behavioral therapy (CBT) for children with OCD.
+This can help them recognize negative thoughts, challenge or reframe them, and learn healthy coping mechanisms.
+Family therapy may also help you and your loved ones learn how to best support your child with OCD.

-If a child with Obsessive Compulsive Disorder (OCD) doesn’t receive help, their symptoms may persist and worsen, leading to significant disruptions in daily life.
+If a child with OCD doesn’t receive help, their symptoms may persist and worsen, leading to significant disruptions in daily life.
 Untreated OCD can adversely impact academic performance, social relationships, and overall well-being.

 Authored By